 Ryan, Isolde

-Ryan became a member of the South Simcoe Arts Council, and has regularly participated in many group art exhibits since.
-Isolde is also part of The Wordsmiths, the SSAC writer’s group, and she is working on her first novel.
+Ryan is a member of the South Simcoe Arts Council, and has regularly participated in many group art exhibits.
+Isolde is also part of The Wordsmiths, and she is working on her first novel.
 Since joining the group, she has published several short stories and can be found in the Focus 50 + Newspaper, and on http://www.commuterlit.com.

 You can find Isolde online via http://www.isolderyan.wordpress.com, isolderyan62@gmail.com and FB, Instagram @isolderyan and on Twitter @Isoldesryan.